Huotes/CommitMaker/README.md

 Chuck Norris once ate a whole cake before his friends could tell him there was a stripper in it.

 When an episode of Walker Texas Ranger was aired in France, the French surrendered to Chuck Norris just to be on the safe side.

+Fear is not the only emotion Chuck Norris can smell.
+He can also detect hope, as in 'I hope I don't get a roundhouse kick from Chuck Norris.'